NLnetLabs/ploutos/profile/README.md

 ### 🫶 Support our Work

 We cannot do any of our work without your support.
-If you depend on our software, please consider supporting us by purchasing [professional support and consultancy services with a service-level agreement](https://www.nlnetlabs.nl/services/contracts/) for one of our products, [sponsoring](https://www.nlnetlabs.nl/sponsors/) the development of
+If you depend on our software, please consider purchasing [professional support and consultancy services with a service-level agreement](https://www.nlnetlabs.nl/services/contracts/) for one of our products, [sponsoring](https://www.nlnetlabs.nl/sponsors/) the development of